msp-strath/TypOS/README.md

 say which actors exist and how to communicate with them.
 Our version of Milner's judgement-form-in-a-box names is to declare *name* `:` *protocol*.
 A protocol is a sequence of *actions*.
-Each action is specified by `?` for input or `!` for output, then the intended syntax description for that transmission, then `.` as a closing delimiter.
+Each action is specified by
+1. `?` for input, `$` for subject, or `!` for output, followed by
+2. the intended syntax description for that transmission, then
+3. `.` as a closing delimiter.

+A *subject* is an *untrusted* input whose validity the judgement is intended to establish.
+Morally, when you send a subject, you also receive trust in that subject.
+If this trust has been misplaced, then it has at least been displaced.

 For our example language, we have